Sullivan County Commission to find replacement for Hutton

 “It makes sense to go ahead and fill the seat now,” Akard said.

-“I had been around the city council, so I knew some of the things going on in the city,” Hutton said, who was born and raised in Bristol.
+“I had been around the City Council, so I knew some of the things going on in the city,” Hutton, who was born and raised in Bristol, said.

 Despite the ongoing issues with the Bristol, Virginia landfill, Hutton said he is excited about the future of Bristol and looks forward to focusing on issues like economic development and schools while on the council.